geofffranklin/gitbutler-sandbox/README.md

 # gitbutler-sandbox

- A playground repo to learn how to use the GitButler Client
+A playground repository to learn how to use the GitButler Client.
+I've added this line as the 2nd line in the README.md file.